Handling of personal data at Coor

-How does Coor secure that the handling of personal data is compliant with the new data protection regulation?
+How does Coor secure that the handling of personal data is compliant with data protection regulation?

-There is an extensive work going on within Coor, to secure that the basic purpose of the new data protection regulation ("GDPR") is fulfilled - that is to see to that the data subject receives information enough to understand how Coor processes the data subject’s personal data and to give the data subject the right to determine the extent of such processing as well as to control that the data is correct.
-Everyone that processes personal data will have to take an active responsibility to secure that the new regulations, some new and some more extensive than today, are followed and also be able to show this.
+Coor has carried out an extensive work to secure that the basic purpose of the general data protection regulation ("GDPR") is fulfilled - that is to see to that data subjects receive information enough to understand how Coor processes data subjects' personal data and to give data subjects the right to determine the extent of such processing as well as to control that the data is correct.
+Everyone that processes personal data will have to take an active responsibility to secure that the data protection regulations, some new and some more extensive than earlier, are followed and also be able to show this.

-Coor is well prepared to handle the increased demands and runs a comprehensive GDPR-project within each country as well as on group level, that addresses the demands in GDPR with updated processes, routines, IT-support, information and education.
-Coors GDPR-project does not only cover personal data related to Coors own organisation, but also the personal data that Coor processes on behalf of Coors customers.
+Coor is well prepared to handle the increased demands and has carried out a comprehensive GDPR-project within each country as well as on group level, that has addressed the demands in GDPR with updated processes, routines, IT-support, information and education.
+Coors GDPR-project has not only covered personal data related to Coors own organisation, but also the personal data that Coor processes on behalf of Coors customers.

-GDPR further includes requirement on built in privacy ("privacy by design").
-This means that every new service or business process that is using personal data will have to consider the protection needed for such data and include functions that supports this.
-This is also handled within frame of the GDPR-project.
+GDPR also includes requirement on built in privacy ("privacy by design").
+This means that every new service or business process which include that Coor processes personal data, will have to consider the protection needed for such data and include functions that supports this.

-Coor is also working together with its IT-suppliers as regards security when handling personal data as well as other information.
+Coor has also worked together with its IT-suppliers as regards security when handling personal data as well as other information.